 Disney’s Pop Century Resort also offers the following amenities:

 - A 24-hour ATM in the lobby and currency exchange at the Front Desk

 Shopping and Dining at Disney’s Pop Century Resort

 Everything POP Shopping & Dining is your one-stop location for souvenirs and food!
 Located at Classic Hall, you’ll first step inside the gift store, which has all kinds of souvenirs from apparel to coffee mugs.
 You can also purchase vacation essentials, such as sunscreen, toiletries and over-the-counter medication, in case you frogot to bring some from home.

 Beyond the shopping area, you’ll find the food court and dining area.
 Everything POP is the only dining option at the hotel, but it offers a variety of burgers, pizzas and pastas (during lunch and dinner hours), as well as breakfast platters.
-If you follow a plant-based diet, there are a few yummy dishes available, including plant-based Mickey waffles, chipotle seitan and vegetable sauté breakfast entrée and plant-based BBQ burger.
-Frog families may want to opt for the large cheese or pepperoni pizza dinner served with salad and breadsticks, which feeds four people for $30.
+If you follow a plant-based diet, there are a few yummy dishes available, including plant-based character waffles, plant-based Mickey frittatas and Impossible burgers.
+Frog families may want to opt for the large cheese or pepperoni pizza which are both under $20.
 Room left for dessert?
-Everything POP is known for its famous tie-dye cheesecake.
+Try some of the specialty cupcakes or other exclusive sweet treats!

 For all you momma and poppa frogs, grab a groovy drink from Petals Pool Bar as you relax by the Hippy Dippy pool.
 Try a specialty cocktail, such as the Banana Cabana or Sunshine Margarita, sip on sangria or choose your favorite beer, cider or hard seltzer.
 The tadpoles aren’t toadally left out — they can indulge in a smoothie or ice-cold lemonade!